kaii-lb/overskride/README.md

 # Overskride
-A Bluetooth and (soon to be) Obex client that is straight to the point, DE/WM agnostic, and beautiful (also soon to be) :D
+A Bluetooth and Obex client that is straight to the point, DE/WM agnostic, and beautiful :D

 ![Screenshot](/assets/images/overskride.png)